jfining/jombz-web/README.md

 This repo is a nodejs application for random asks of the 902 crew.

+##Install

+Edit the files in config/ to match your set-up.

+Copy the jombz-web.conf upstart script to /etc/init/jombz-web.conf to use the following controls:

+`$start jombz-web`
+`$stop jombz-web`
+`$restart jombz-web`

 ## 902 Quotes

 The first module is a web GUI for managing the quotes available to the 902 Quotes Alexa Skill.